openAgile/CommitStream.Web/doc/v1_customer_setup.md

   * First, create a new GUIDs, this time for the service `apiKey`.
 Again, in powershell you can type `[guid]::NewGuid()`.
   * Then, add these App Settings to the site
 	* protocol : `https`
-	* apiKey: `<apiKey GUID>`
+	* apiKey: `apiKey`
 	* eventStoreBaseUrl: `https://devopsheroscs.cloudapp.net:2113`
 	* eventStoreUser `admin`
-	* eventStorePassword: `<eventStorePassword GUID>`
+	* eventStorePassword: `eventStorePassword`
 	* eventStoreAllowSelfSignedCert: `true`
 * From the site's Dashboard, select **Set up deployment from source control**, and choose GitHub, then after authorizing, select [https://github.com/openAgile/CommitStream.Web](openAgile/CommitStream.Web) on the `devopsheros` branch
   * **Note:** If you need access to the repo ask Josh in HipChat
   * Verify that the deployment worked in the web site details view
-  * Verify that the site is working by querying in your browser: [https://devopsheroscs.azurewebsites.net/api/query?key=&lt;apiKey GUID&gt;&workitem=S-11111](https://devopsheroscs.azurewebsites.net/api/query?key=<apiKey GUID>&workitem=S-11111).
+  * Verify that the site is working by querying in your browser: [https://devopsheroscs.azurewebsites.net/api/query?key=&lt;apiKey GUID&gt;&workitem=S-11111](https://devopsheroscs.azurewebsites.net/api/query?key=apiKey&workitem=S-11111).
 You should get an empty `{commits:[]}` message back, since no commits have been sent to this system yet.

-## Create one or more Digests and at one Inbox for each GitHub repository you want to send messages to CommitStream
+## Create a Digest and Inboxes the GitHub repositories you want to send messages to CommitStream (f

 ### Using [curl](http://curl.haxx.se/) or another equivalent HTTP client, execute the following to create a new Digest: